 “At the northeastern end of the LaneXang Ave. arises a huge structure resembling the Arc de Triomphe.
 It is the Patuxay or Victory Gate of Vientiane, built in 1962 (B.E 2505), but never complete due to the country’s turbulent history.
 From a closer distance, it appears even less impressive, like a monster of concrete.
 Nowadays this place is used as a leisure ground for the people of Vientiane and the seventh floor on top of the building serves as excellent view point over the city.”

-The following morning, Anya and I explored a bit on the bikes too.
+The following morning, our daughter and I explored a bit on the bikes too.
 It was a little more difficult for her to navigate the potholes, traffic and poor quality of the bike, so we didn’t last too long.
 It was nice just riding up and down the riverfront.

 Our time in Vientiane was relaxing and we really didn’t do too much.
 Just a daily stroll into town for food or the night market.